upeshp/MS3_EasyDinner/README.md

 	-	Navbar at top, showing website title/logo, and links to other pages (fixed/featured on all pages for familiarity/ease of use).
 	-	Hero image with text explaining the purpose of the site.
- 	- 	Some featured recipes.
 	- 	Links to log in or sign in.
 	-	Footer showing social media links (fixed/featured on all pages for familiarity/ease of use).
 	- 	This page has been included/designed in this way to give the user an effective snapshot of the site, you can see all the main features of the site from looking at this page:
 		-	Introductory text and hero image "explain" the sites purpose.
-		-	The featured recipes give a preview of the type of recipes they can access.
 		-	The sign in/log in links show that this is a interactive/sharing site, the accompanying text will encourage the user to do so.

 2. Recipes: